mitsuhiroseino/cozka-react-style-props/README.md

 ### `withStyledProps`

-You can use a Higher-Order Component (HOC) to add style-related property integration to a component.
+You can use an HOC to integrate style-related properties into a component.

 ```tsx
 import { withStyledProps } from '@gusok/react-style-props';